microsoft/moaw/workshops/serverless-overview/workshop.md

 # - <unique-web-app-name>: unique Static Web App name
 # - <github-username> : your username or organisation in Github where you forked the project
 # - <resource-group> : name of your resource group
-# - westeurope : you can use a different location if you want to deploy the web app somewhere else
+# - westeurope : you can use a different location if you want to deploy the web app somewhere else.
+Static Web App might not be available in every Azure Region but selecting another one that the default defined above will not be an issue for the rest of the lab.

 az staticwebapp create \
     --name <unique-web-app-name> \